-Available for pre-order at University of Chicago Press (June 2020)
+Available now from the University of Chicago Press (September 2020)

 Economic inequality is at a record high in the United States, but public demand for redistribution is not rising with it.
 Meghan Condon and Amber Wichowsky show that this paradox and other mysteries about class and US politics can be solved through a focus on social comparison.
 Powerful currents compete to propel attention up or down—toward the rich or the poor—pulling politics along in the wake.